What is typhoid vaccine?

 Tell your doctor if you use other medicines or have other medical conditions or allergies.

 You should not receive this vaccine if you have ever had an allergic reaction to typhoid vaccine in the past, or if you have:

-fever with any type of infection or illness;
+a fever with any type of infection or illness; or

-a weak immune system caused by disease such as HIV/AIDS or cancer; or
+weak immune system caused by disease or by using certain medicine.

 If you have any of these other conditions, your vaccine may need to be postponed or not given at all: